ImRastos/ImRastos/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
-My name is Tyler and I am an aspiring software developer!
+My name is Tyler and I am an aspiring software engineer!